Importance of coupling strength in shaping electron energy loss and phonon spectra of phonon-plasmon systems: Introduction

-Besides the standard Raman and the infrared spectroscopy for momenta close to the center of the Brillouin zone, an alternative with a sufficient energy resolution to capture \cite{Smolyaninova} dispersions of phonon-plasmon coupled modes are experiments based on the inelastic neutron scattering.
-The coupling strength of a neutron to material excitations is directly proportional to the amount of ionic motion present in corresponding excitations, rendering inelastic neutron scattering a powerful method to measure phonon dispersions \cite{brockhouse1955,strauch1990}.
-Since the phonon spectral function gives direct estimates of the phonon character of excitations through the analysis of spectral weight distributions, it serves as an indispensable tool in analysing neutron scattering spectra and the influence of both the single-particle and the collective (plasmon) electronic excitations on phonon modes.
+Besides the standard Raman and the infrared spectroscopy for momenta close to the center of the Brillouin zone, an alternative with a sufficient energy resolution to capture dispersions of phonon-plasmon coupled modes \cite{Smolyaninova} is experiments based on the inelastic neutron scattering \cite{brockhouse1955,strauch1990}, highlighting the importance of the projection of coupled excitations on the phonon degree of freedom.
+By conducting the in-depth analysis of phonon spectral features, we show that the strong-coupling case is accompanied by large phonon production contributions, which makes us especially emphasize the importance of a distinction between phonon softening effects and effects caused by a virtual cloud of phonons attached to charge fluctuations.

-By analyzing the spectral weight distributions in the EELS and the phonon spectra in a connection with analytical findings and spectral sum rules, we are able to distinguish between different causes of screening in polar materials and correctly account for a phonon-plasmon hybridization.
-In addition, in our study we emphasize the importance of a distinction between phonon softening effects and effects caused by the moving lattice deformation attached to charge fluctuations.
-All these elements together give a systematic view on the single-electron and the collective-electron coupling to phonons, from the side of bare material parameters and from the side of doping induced correlations.
-In this context, we derive few explicit results for two semiconducting materials that are of particular interest, the bulk GaAs, which is on the weak EPI side of the phase diagram, and TiO$_2$ with the considerably stronger EPI.